atsoc1993/AF-Wallet-Watcher/README.md

 There are various ways to deconstruct transaction information and crawl them, and to each their own, but it's just important to note that different transaction types contain different keys.

 For example a payment transaction may or may not have a `rcv` (receiver) field depending on the exact usage (rekey, lease to, & close to can be used instead), and an asset transfer will have an `arcv` field (asset receiver) instead of `rcv`.
-A payment transaction will have an `xaid` field whereas a payment transaction will not, a payment transaction will have an `amt` (amount) field (if not 0) whereas an asset transfer transaction will have an `aamt` (asset amount) field if not 0, so on and so forth.
+An asset transfer transaction will have an `xaid` field whereas a payment transaction will not, a payment transaction will have an `amt` (amount) field (if not 0) whereas an asset transfer transaction will have an `aamt` (asset amount) field if not 0, so on and so forth.

 The main purpose is to check each transaction to see if we have an AF labeled wallet in the `snd`, `arcv`, or `rcv` field, the transaction's type, and ensure that whatever the scenario, we have the associated information with that transaction.
 Should we find any transaction that involves an AF wallet, we set the `found_AF_tx` flag to True, and pass the information about the transaction to the `tweet` method.